viccon/sturdyc/README.md

 ```

 The latter can give you a slight performance boost in situations where you're
-unlikely to exceed any memory limits.
+unlikely to ever exceed the capacity of your cache.

-When the cache reaches its capacity, a fallback eviction is triggered.
-This
+However, when the cache capacity is reached, the second eviction strategy is
-process performs evictions on a per-shard basis, selecting records for removal
+triggered.
+This process performs evictions on a per-shard basis, selecting
-based on recency.
+records for removal based on recency.
 The eviction algorithm uses
 [quickselect](https://en.wikipedia.org/wiki/Quickselect), which has an O(N)
-time complexity without requiring write locks on reads to update a recency
+time complexity without the overhead of requiring write locks on reads to
-list.
+update a recency list, as many LRU caches do.

 Next, we'll start to look at some of the more _advanced features_.

 # Get or fetch

-I have tried to design the API in a way that should make it effortless to add
+I have tried to design the API in a way that should make it effortless to start
-`sturdyc` to an existing application.
-To take advantage of the more advanced
+consuming your applications data through `sturdyc`.
+To take advantage of all
-functionality you'll essentially just be interacting with two functions:
+the more advanced functionality and configurations you'll essentially just be
-`GetOrFetch` and `GetOrFetchBatch`.
+interacting with two functions: `GetOrFetch` and `GetOrFetchBatch`.

-All you would have to do is to take your existing code:
+Let's say that we had the following code for fetching orders:

 ```go
 func (c *Client) Order(ctx context.Context, id string) (Order, error) {